 I was in the mall the other day, and amidst the mass hysteria of the H1N1 immunizations happening there, I saw Christmas advertisements.
 Yes, it’s that time of year already.
 Now, if you have a graphic designer in your family, you might be wondering what to get them.
 CS4 is too expensive.
 A pencil is too cheap.
 Well, never fear, because I am here with a list of the best holiday gifts for designers – no CS4 or pencils in sight.
 Or, perhaps, you’re here because you want to buy a little something for yourself for Christmas, or put something on your list.
 Who am I to judge?
-I just know that I would love that someone would give wooden watches, so I came up with the idea of doing this quick post for all of you.
+I just know that I would love that someone would give wooden watches to me, as well as finding an OROGOLD store locator and getting me all of my favorite products, so I came up with the idea of doing this quick post for all of you.

 Directed by Gary Hustwit (also did the Helvetica documentary), this look into the minds of industrial designers will provide both entertainment and inspiration to any designer.
 BluRays are also available, but the DVD is $20.

 I know – we would all love to rock two Apple Cinema displays in our workspace.
 Unfortunately, I do not sleep on a pile of cash at night and you probably don’t either (if you do, call me & let’s hang out).
 For those of you who are in the same boat as me, I present to you the Mimo Mini USB monitor.
 Tiny, USB-powered and useful, you can plug this in to your laptop or desktop computer and have another screen for items like your Photoshop tools, reminders, IM screens and such. $129-$229.

 Hit the jump for more!

 What fun is having a killer design workspace if you can’t decorate it a bit?
 Check out this beautiful floral typography poster – handscreened and $100.
 Various others in her store too.